TMD Evolution Study of the $\cos 2 \phi$ Azimuthal Asymmetry in Unpolarized $J/\psi$ Production at EIC: Introduction

-In this article, we include TMD evolution effects at leading order in $\alpha_{s}$ in a similar way as discussed in \cite{Boer:2014tka,Bacchetta:2018ivt}.
-In this way, we obtain more realistic estimates for the transverse momentum spectrum and the associated azimuthal asymmetry for semi-inclusive $J/\psi$ production in unpolarized electron-proton collisions for EIC kinematics.
-There is no model for the gluon TMDs assumed, hence no model dependence in the results, but of course, there is significant uncertainty from the nonperturbative contributions.
-These arise from the nonperturbative Sudakov factor in the TMD evolution expressions, but also from the nonperturbative part in the formation of the bound quarkonium state from a produced heavy quark pair.
+In this study there is significant uncertainty from the nonperturbative contributions.
+Although no model for the gluon TMDs will be assumed, there is uncertainty from the nonperturbative Sudakov factor in the TMD evolution expressions, as well as from the nonperturbative formation of the bound quarkonium state from a produced heavy quark pair.
 The latter is usually described within nonrelativistic QCD (NRQCD) \cite{Bodwin:1994jh}.
 The NRQCD framework involves another factorization: a separation of the perturbative short-distance contributions (expanded in $\alpha_s$) from the nonpertubative Long-Distance Matrix Elements (LDMEs).
 The relative importance of the various LDMEs is estimated by means of the heavy quark-antiquark relative velocity $v$ in the bound-state rest frame in the limit $v \ll 1$, by the velocity scaling rules.
 Typically, charmonium states have $v^{2} \sim 0.3$, whereas bottomonium states have $v^{2} \sim 0.1$, which are considered small enough to expand in.